sai3010/Typesense-Kubernetes-Operator/README.md

 - Sample configuration can be found in `operator-config.yaml`
 - All the configuration must be specified under `spec` or `config`
 - Supported configurations under `spec`
-    - `replicas` : Number of replicas of typesense. `default is 3`
+    - `replicas` : Number of replicas of typesense. default is `3` <br>
+        **NOTE**: When the number of replicas are increased the operator automatically handles the peering connection between the replicas.
-    - `namespace`: Namespace to be used for deployment. `default namespace is typesense`
+    - `namespace`: Namespace to be used for deployment. default namespace is `typesense`
     - `image` : Typesense production ready docker image.
 List can be found [here](https://hub.docker.com/r/typesense/typesense).
-By `default latest tag` will be pulled
+By default `latest` tag will be pulled
-    - `resources` : Resources for cpu and memory. defaults to below configuration:
+    - `resources` : Resources for cpu and memory.<br>
+        defaults to below configuration:
         ```
         resources: